Molecular dynamics

 Partial Charges

 For small organic molecules, we infer AM1-BCC partial charges for each molecule when loading it.
 We do so using a machine learning algorithm trained on Amber's Geostd set.
-This is a set of ~30k small organic molecules that have force field types, partial charges, and parameter overrides assigned.
-For proteins, nucleic acids, and lipids, we use ones provided by Amber force fields directly.
+We use the candle library's neural nets.
+It's trained on this set of ~30k small organic molecules that have force field types, and partial charges assigned using AM1-BCC computations.
+Inference is fast, typically taking a few milliseconds.

 If your small molecule already has partial charges, we use those directly instead of computing new ones.
 Partial charges may be provided in Mol2 files as part of their column data, or as SDF metadata.
 For the latter, we support both OpenFF's "atom.dprop.PartialCharge", and Pubchem's "PUBCHEM_MMFF94_PARTIAL_CHARGES" formats.